ckclassrooms/final-project-proposal-plant-goblins/README.md

 # Final Project Proposal - Plant tracker
 Group - Kenan Arica

+## Checkpoint 2: tech stack & MVP proposal
+Deployed link - can be found [here](https://quiet-cranachan-8385fe.netlify.app/).
+There's nothing there yet.

+### Tech stack
+- Supabase for Auth
+- Supabase for DB storage
+- Supabase for file storage
+- [ChartJS](https://www.chartjs.org/) for graphing data insights about plants / waterings
+- Basic react for frontend.
+Mostly used for the OOP side of things (render X amount of these objects inside this object, etc)

+### MVP Proposal
+- Creating a POST endpoint to add a plant under a user ID
+- Creating a GET endpoint to get waterings for a certain plant ID based on it's attached userID for data insights
+- Creating a POST endpoint to signal a watering (and potentially a spot health rating of the plant)

 ## What does it do?
 - My application stores and tracks maintainence on their gardens and plants.
 I find it very difficult myself to keep track of when I watered what plants, as most plants have specific watering routines required, so watering them all at the same time may not work best.